Sparse Bayesian Optimization: MULTI-OBJECTIVE OPTIMIZATION

+\begin{remark} Internal regularization can be viewed as a linear scalarization of the two objectives $f$ and $-\xi$, with $\lambda$ the weight.
+Linear scalarizations are commonly used in MOO~\citep{marler10}---see Appendix \ref{sec:SuppParEGO} for more discussion of the connection between internal regularization and the ParEGO method for multi-objective BO. \end{remark}

 Casting sparse BO as MOO of the objective and sparsity has several advantages.
 It provides a solution for setting the regularization coefficient $\lambda$, since we can use methods from multi-objective BO to optimally balance improvements in $f$ and $\xi$ with the goal of exploring the Pareto frontier.
-Random sampling of $\lambda$ produces a ParEGO-style strategy for sparse BO, but we can also use more powerful approaches such as EHVI to select points that maximize performance for all levels of sparsity, or equivalently, maximize sparsity for all levels of performance.
+We can use powerful approaches such as EHVI to select points that maximize performance for all levels of sparsity, or equivalently, maximize sparsity for all levels of performance, explicitly optimizing for the entire regularization path.
 The goal of multi-objective BO is to identify the optimum for every level of sparsity, which enables decision makers to make an informed trade-off between interpretability and other considerations of system performance.

-MOO also inspires new forms of regularization that can avoid the issues of Theorems~\ref{thm:ext} and \ref{thm:int}.
-The inability of linear scalarizations to capture the entire Pareto front is a well-known failure mode for MOO, which has inspired a large number of alternative scalarizations~\citep{das97}.
-ParEGO uses an augmented Chebyshev scalarization \citep{bowman76}, which, when applied to sparse regularization of acquisition functions, means maximizing

-where $f^*$ is an estimate for the maximum of $f$ and $C$ is a constant, usually set to $0.05$.
-Unlike $g$ in (\ref{eq:linscal}), maximizers of $T$ span the entire objective vs. sparsity trade-off~\citep{parego}.
-Using EI to optimize this regularized function with randomly sampled values of $\lambda$ is equivalent to applying ParEGO to the objective and the (negative) sparsity penalty.

-Building on this relationship, we can apply state-of-the-art multi-objective BO methods to sparse BO by treating objective and sparsity as competing objectives, and can thus explicitly optimize for the entire regularization path.
+State-of-the-art MOO methods also avoid the issues of Propositions \ref{thm:ext} and \ref{thm:int} and are able to explore the entire Pareto front.

 In our experiments, we use the EHVI acquisition function.
-Here, the hypervolume improvement is defined with respect to a worst-case reference point $\mathbf{r} = [r_f, r_\xi]$, can be set to estimates for the minimum and maximum values of $f$ and $\xi$ respectively.
-Given a set of observations $X^{\textrm{obs}} = \{\mathbf{x}^1, \ldots, \mathbf{x}^n\}$, the Pareto hypervolume of that set is defined as
+Here, the hypervolume improvement is defined with respect to a worst-case reference point $\mathbf{r} = [r_f, r_\xi]$, which can be set to estimates for the minimum and maximum values of $f$ and $\xi$ respectively.
+Given a set of observations $X^{\textrm{obs}} = \{\mathbf{x}^1, \ldots, \mathbf{x}^n\}$, the Pareto hypervolume of is defined as

 where $\lambda_M$ denotes the Lebesgue measure.
-The expected hypervolume improvement is then computed as
+The expected hypervolume improvement is computed as

-We call this acquisition function SEBO, and explore its performance in combination with the $L_0$ sparse regularization, described next.
-This acquisition function is hyperparameter-free, and, as we will see, is highly effective for sparse BO.